Functional model for generalised resolvents and its application to time-dispersive media: Motivation for the problem to be analysed

 On the other hand, in many physically relevant contexts, including that of homogenisation, families of generalised resolvents emerge in a natural way for which the asymptotic expansion with respect to the (small) length-scale parameter yields a leading-order term that can be represented by a generalised resolvent with a linear dependence on the spectral parameter $z.$ From the physics perspective, this corresponds to an effective model of the medium that includes zero-range potentials with an internal structure \cite{AdamyanPavlov, Pavlov_internal_structure}.
 It can be argued that the linearity of the impedance in $z$ is essentially equivalent to the model where these zero-range potentials represent point dipoles \cite{CherKis}.
 If one takes into account higher-order terms in the mentioned asymptotic expansion, one is able to pass from dipole models of effective media to more general multipole ones.
 While in the present work we focus on the dipole case, the development of the general multipole theory is extremely topical from the point of view of describing metamaterials and can be treated on the basis of the mathematical approach presented here, with a natural replacement of the scalar model by a matrix one.

-In summary, the ``dipole" homogenisation regime offers a simple, yet physically relevant in certain frequency regimes, model for which the construction of the dilation can be carried our explicitly, by essentially adding a one-dimensional subspace.
+In summary, the ``dipole" homogenisation regime offers a simple, yet physically relevant in certain frequency regimes, model for which the construction of the dilation can be carried out explicitly, by essentially adding a one-dimensional subspace.

 This suggests, in particular, that the formulation (\ref{gen_res}) is of a generic type, applicable to a variety of physical contexts, including the Maxwell system of electromagnetism and linearised elasticity.
-We anticipate that in all those setups it will yield new interesting physical and mathematical effects, which, in our opinion, vindicates our interest to such a simple-looking boundary-value problem as (\ref{gen_res}).
+We anticipate that in all those setups it will yield new interesting physical and mathematical effects, which, in our opinion, justifies our interest to such a simple-looking BVP as (\ref{gen_res}).